 Chophouse has long been at the top of the steakhouse list for New Orleanians, and for good reason.
 The old school meat palace serves slabs of gorgeous beef aged 28 days to tender perfection, served Pittsburgh-style with a charred crust sealing all the juices within.
 The onion rings are a must-try.

 La Boca is a locals favorite, a festive Argentinian steakhouse in the Warehouse District opened by talented chef Adolfo Garcia and partner Jared Rolls.
 The skirt steak, skin on or off, is a favorite, as well as the entraña con piel.
-Come here for a celebratory meal.
+Come here for a celebratory group dinner.

 Also featured in: